ryandeussing/dev-log/2014-03-12-yeoman-bootstrap-grunt-sass.md

+### 2014-03-25
+-
+- reinstalled yo-webapp from scratch, using ruby compass gem for now...

-2014-03-24
+### 2014-03-24
 - turns out .scss files are not compiling, and that I prob want to use grunt-contrib-sass (libsass is not ready for primetime)
 - there's a PR for using SASS without compass, gotta wait for it to be accepted...

-## the goal here is to use yeoman + bootstrap to create a SiteLeaf theme
+### the goal here is to use yeoman + bootstrap to create a SiteLeaf theme

 - re-installed yeoman (perhaps `npm update` would have worked)
 - used the updated `yo webapp` generator, chose `bootstrap` but not `sass/compass`